sqlparser/sqlflow_public/grabit/readme.md

 #### 2.1. enableGetMetadataInJSONFromDatabase

-If the source of the SQL scripts is not the database, we may specify a database by setting `databaseServer` parameter and fetch metadata from this database instance to help SQLFlow get a more accurate result during the analysis.
+If the source of the SQL scripts is not the database, we may specify a database by setting `databaseServer` parameter in order to fetch metadata from the database instance to help SQLFlow get a more accurate result during the analysis.

 If `enableGetMetadataInJSONFromDatabase=1`, You must set all necessary information in `databaseServer`.